Cyclone Biparjoy: 50,000 shifted to temporary shelters in Guj; Heavy rains, strong winds lash Saurashtra-Kutch | Science-Environment

 ''Officials of departments of Electricity and Road & Building have also reached designated spots to restore connectivity and power supply.
 We have also deployed teams carrying HAM Radio sets and satellite phones in the coastal region for better communication,'' said Pandey.

-Chief Minister Bhupendra Patel visited the state government’s emergency operations centre on Tuesday night for a review of the preparedness.
+Several parts of the Saurashtra-Kutch region witnessed heavy rainfall accompanied by strong wind, the Met department said.

+In Devbhumi Dwarka district, Khambhaliya taluka received 121 mm rainfall, Dwarka 92 mm and Kalyanpur 70 mm in the last 24 hours ending on Wednesday morning, the SEOC said.

-The IMD said in a bulletin that the intensity of rainfall would increase as the cyclone approaches the Gujarat coast on June 15, with isolated places in the districts of Kutch, Devbhumi Dwarka and Jamnagar likely to witness extremely heavy rains.
-Cyclone Biparjoy is very likely to cross Saurashtra and Kutch and adjoining Pakistan coasts between Mandvi (Gujarat) and Karachi (Pakistan) near Jakhau port (Gujarat) by the evening of June 15 as a very severe cyclonic storm with maximum sustained wind speeds of 125-135 kmph gusting to 150 kmph, it said.
+The IMD stated that the intensity of rainfall would increase as the cyclone approaches the Gujarat coast on June 15, with the isolated places in the districts of Kutch, Devbhumi Dwarka and Jamnagar likely to witness extremely heavy rainfall during this period.

-Due to this, a few places in Porbandar, Rajkot, Morbi, Junagadh and the remaining districts of Saurashtra and North Gujarat region are also likely to receive heavy to very heavy rainfall on Thursday.
+A few places in Porbandar, Rajkot, Morbi, Junagadh, and the remaining districts of Saurashtra and north Gujarat region are also likely to receive heavy to very heavy rainfall on Thursday, it said.

-The IMD has also forecast light to moderate rainfall with heavy to extremely heavy rainfall at isolated places over north Gujarat districts and adjoining south Rajasthan on Friday.
+The met department has also forecast light to moderate rainfall with heavy to extremely heavy rainfall at isolated places over north Gujarat districts and adjoining south Rajasthan on Friday.

+''As the cyclone crosses the Gujarat coast on Thursday evening, isolated places in Porbandar, Morbi, Rajkot, Jamnagar, and Kutch will receive heavy to very heavy rainfall with isolated extremely heavy rainfall.
+Devbhumi Dwarka may receive heavy to very heavy with isolated extremely heavy rainfall on Wednesday,'' said Ahmedabad IMD director Manorama Mohanty.

+At 8:30 am, the cyclone moved slowly northwards with a speed of 3 kmph and lay centred around 280 km west-southwest of the Jakhau Port (Gujarat), 290 km west-southwest of Devbhumi Dwarka, 300 km west-southwest of Naliya, 350 km west-northwest of Porbandar, and 340 km south-southwest of Karachi (Pakistan), the IMD said.

-Wind speeds will reach 65-75 kmph gusting to 85 kmph along and off the coasts of the districts of Porbandar and Devbhoomi Dwarka from Wednesday forenoon, the IMD said.
+As per the Met department, wind speed will reach 65-75 kmph gusting to 85 kmph along and off the coasts in districts of Porbandar and Devbhoomi Dwarka from Wednesday forenoon.

-Sea condition is likely to be very rough till the evening of Wednesday along Saurashtra and Kutch coasts and high to phenomenal till the evening of Thursday before becoming normal, the IMD said.
+Sea condition is likely to be very rough till the evening of Wednesday along the Saurashtra and Kutch coasts and ''high to phenomenal'' till the evening of Thursday before becoming normal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)